johnshearing/IOTA-Airgapped-NodeJS-Console-Wallet/README.md

   * Pick a letter out of a Scrabble bag.
   * Write down the letter.
   * Put the letter back in the bag.
-  * Repeat this process 80 more times untill you have 81 characters written down.
+  * Repeat this process 80 more times until you have 81 characters written down.
 * If your seed is not random then your IOTA will be stolen.
   * A string consisting of words is not random.
   * A string which has a pattern is not random.